hashicorp/terraform-provider-azurerm/website/docs/r/synapse_spark_pool.html.markdown

 ---

-An `library_requirement` block exports the following:
+An `library_requirement` block supports the following:

 * `content` - (Required) The content of library requirements.